sahilmalhotra0510/io/charts/charts.md

 -->
 <br>

-# Local JSON files were generated from API
+# JSON files from API

 You can skip this step since we've already populated the **io/build/api folder** for you.